 Responsibility for planning and implementing a VTS

-It is the responsibility of Administrations or Competent Authorities to plan and implement vessel traffic services or amendments to such services.
+It is the responsibility of the Contracting Government or Governments or Competent Authorities to plan and implement vessel traffic services or amendments to such services.

 Guidance for planning a vessel traffic service

 Local needs for traffic management should be carefully investigated and determined by analysing casualties, assessing risks and consulting local user groups.
-Where the risks are considered VTS-addressable, or in cases where monitoring of the traffic and interaction between Authority and participating vessels is considered to be essential, the implementation of a VTS, as an important traffic management instrument, should be considered.
+Where the risks are considered VTSaddressable, or in cases where monitoring of the traffic and interaction between Authority and participating vessels is considered to be essential, the implementation of a VTS, as an important traffic management instrument, should be considered.

 A VTS is particularly appropriate in an area that may include any of the following:

-high traffic density;
+high traffic density, in particular in areas where there is a combination of seagoing vessels and inland vessels;

 traffic carrying hazardous cargoes;